chris1837-prog/my_layered-infra/aws-infra/bootstrap/dev/solution_route53.md

-Excellent.
-This is a great update from your lead.
-They are asking the right architectural questions.
-Here is a clear, professional response you can provide.

----

 #### 1. Should it be in the Dev Bootstrapper?
 **Yes, we should integrate it into the existing dev bootstrapper.** The bootstrapper's purpose is to create foundational, environment-agnostic infrastructure.
 A hosted zone for a specific environment (e.g., `dev.uselayered.com`) fits this purpose perfectly.